worldcoin/world-id-contracts/README.md

 ## Privileged Actions and Trust

-The WorldID Identity Manager uses a bifircated notion of privelege in production.
+The WorldID Identity Manager uses a bifurcated notion of privilege in production.
 This operates as
 follows:

 - **Owner:** The owner is responsible for administrating the contract.
 In production, the contract's